 There is a lot to know about Vatican tours, as this site is overwhelming and you need guidance, at least to chose the right tour for you and your traveling companions (especially if they have special needs, like children, seniors or disabled visitors).
 We decided not to offer Vatican tours anymore in 2024 and here is why.
 We leave here some general info which might be useful to look for your best option:

 - first of all, you DO NOT necessarily need a guide to skip lines.
-You can simply book ahead your ticket on the official website of the Vatican Museums, where you can also reserve a group tour or a private tour led by internal guides.
+You simply book your ticket on the official website of the Vatican Museums, where you can also reserve a group tour or a private tour led by internal guides.
 This is what we recommend.
 If all the tickets are sold out, you might easily find a spot in a tour offered online by big companies or even the simple tickets.
 They will be surely more expensive, but above all this means that day at the Vatican will be extra crowded.
 If you wish to have a private tour with a guide we recommend, contact our dear colleague Rossella > firstname.lastname@example.org

 - The Vatican undergrounds: there are two underground sites in the Vatican City.
 The most famous is the so called “excavations” (offered by the Vatican “ufficio scavi”) i.e. where the tomb of St. Peter’s is located and you find all infos and the form to reserve this tour here.
-Important to know is that you need to book well in advance (6 months ahead are recommended), children under the age of 15 are not allowed and the visit is not available on Sundays and religious holidays.
-Not expensive at all, 13 euros per person.
-Much easier is the access to the necropolis of the Via Triumphalis discovered in 2003 during the construction of the new parking lot of Santa Rosa in the Vatican City State.
-This tour is led by internal Vatican guides only (approx 90′) and the ticket also enables the visitors to continue, on their own, a tour of the Vatican Museums and Sistine Chapel.
-We can meet you inside the museums for your private tour.
-You can book this visit here and if you want to combine it with a private tour with us in the museum, please get in touch with us first and we can agree the best timing together.
+Important to know is that you need to book well in advance (6 months ahead are recommended), children under the age of 16 are not allowed and the visit is not available on Sundays and religious holidays.
+Not expensive at all.
+Much easier is usually the access to the necropolis of the Via Triumphalis discovered in 2003 during the construction of the new parking lot of Santa Rosa in the Vatican City State.
+This tour is led by internal Vatican guides only (approx 90′) and the ticket also enables the access to the Vatican Museums and Sistine Chapel.

 If you have any other query about the Vatican, let us know and we will be happy to make researches and improve this post for everybody’s benefit!